American Psycho (film): Development under Mary Harron

-Harron met with several actors for the role of Patrick Bateman, but struggled to find a suitable candidate.
+Harron met with several actors for the role of Patrick Bateman but struggled to find a suitable candidate.
 She noted that "if someone isn't 100 percent on a role like [Bateman], you can't cast them and they shouldn't do it".
 Billy Crudup was attached to the role for a month and a half, but was uneasy and left the project.
 Turner appreciated Crudup's honesty in admitting he could not understand the character.
 Harron sent the script to Christian Bale, but he had never read American Psycho and thus had no interest.
 Harron contacted Christine Vachon, who was working with Bale on Velvet Goldmine (1998) at the time, and Vachon told him to read the script.
 Bale found the script humorous and immediately became interested, and flew to New York to audition in Harron's living room.

 Bale struggled to speak in an American accent since he had been speaking in a Manchester accent for Velvet Goldmine, but Harron thought it was clear he understood the role.
 Like Harron, Bale was uninterested in Bateman's backstory; he saw the character as "an alien who landed in the unabashedly capitalist New York of the '80s".
 Harron felt he was the only one who fit the role, later saying he "saw the part the way that I did, and he got the humor of it".
 When auditioning others she "had the feeling a lot of the other actors kind of thought Bateman was cool".
-Bale, she said though, did not.
+Bale, she said, did not.
 Harron thought casting the relatively unknown Bale was risky, but "had a lot of faith in him", as Velvet Goldmine director Todd Haynes told her that Bale was "the best actor I've ever worked with".
-Harron and Bale, in-character as Bateman, met with Ellis for dinner, an experience Ellis said was "unnerving" since it was the first time he had met "someone pretending to be this monster that I created".
+Harron and Bale, in-character as Bateman, met with Ellis for dinner, an experience Ellis told Bale later into the evening was "unnerving [him]".